All Episodes

 Exactly.

-So it's very distressing for most Israelis to be watching this because we feel like there's an attempt here to overthrow a government by unelected bureaucrats who came from the police.
+So it's very distracting for most Israelis to be watching this because we feel like there's an attempt here to overthrow a government by unelected bureaucrats and this case and the police.

-And it's actually quite frightening because at least in the United States, the Congress has oversight powered on the constitution over the executives.
+And it's actually quite frightening because at least in the United States, the Congress has oversight power by the Constitution over the executive.

-So if you have brave lawmakers in the in the House of the Senate like you're having right now with people like the newness, then you're able to exert oversight over the executive branch, but in Israel, because we don't have a constitution like that in more parliamentary system.
+So if you have brave lawmakers in the House and the Senate like you're having right now, people like Devin Nunes, then you're able to exert oversight over the executive branch.

-So you basically have these bureaucracies that are unfettered excessive.
+So you basically have these bureaucracies that are unfettered in their excesses.

-I gotta leave it there, but we appreciate both of you being uh with us.
+I got to leave it there, but we appreciate both of you being with us.

 Caroline, thank you.